NovaUnboundAi/openlumara/README.md

 <img width="480" alt="Screenshot_20260513_203359" src="https://github.com/user-attachments/assets/45e9f7b8-7f5a-44e2-bdc4-e9ea3f54d422" />

 > [!TIP]
 > Not sure how to use OpenLumara?
 Just ask your AI running on OpenLumara!
 It knows everything needed to get started.
-Find the instructions annoying?
-Just ask your AI to turn off the `channel` module, or use `/module channel` to toggle it off manually.

 Features:
 - Connects to any OpenAI API-compatible backend.
 That includes local AI (llamacpp, ollama, koboldcpp, and so on) and many cloud AI providers.